Skip to main content

 The role of weight-bearing X-rays in knee or hip pain is to show how the joint behaves under load.
 Standing X-rays reveal joint space narrowing and alignment issues that lying-down X-rays miss.
 They are essential before any major orthopedic decision.

-Platelet-rich plasma (PRP) imaging guidance uses ultrasound in real time to place the injection precisely into the injured tendon or joint.
+Platelet-rich plasma (PRP) imaging guidance uses ultrasound in real time to guide the injection into the injured tendon or joint.
 Without imaging, "blind" injections frequently miss the target.
 We always recommend image-guided injections for high-stakes procedures.

 MRI is preferred for spinal cord evaluation because it shows the cord, nerves, discs, and surrounding tissue all at once.
 CT shows bone well but cannot reliably see soft cord injury, multiple sclerosis lesions, or early infection.